idaholab/MontePy/doc/source/developing.rst

 Collection: :class:`mcnpy.numbered_object_collection.NumberedObjectCollection`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This should be subclassed for any collection of objects that will are numbered.
-For example: cells, surfaces, materials, tallies, etc.
+For example: cells, surfaces, materials, universes, tallies, etc.
 By default you need to do almost nothing.
 The class that will be added to this collection must have the property ``obj.number``.